QuantAttack: Exploiting Dynamic Quantization to Attack Vision Transformers: Conclusion

 \section{Conclusion}

 In this paper, we presented QuantAttack, a novel adversarial attack that both exploits the vulnerabilities and highlights the risk of using vision transformers with dynamic quantization.
 We showed that quantized models, while benefiting from the quantization's efficiency, are susceptible to availability-oriented adversarial techniques that can degrade their performance.
 Our comprehensive evaluation demonstrated the impact of our attack on a wide range of vision transformers in various attack configurations.
 The implications of these findings are significant, indicating the pressing need to develop more robust quantization methods that can withstand such adversarial challenges.
-In future work, we plan to explore the applicability of our attack in the NLP domain and evaluate its impact on popular large language models (LLMs).
+In future work, we plan to extend our attack to the NLP domain and evaluate its impact on popular large language models (LLMs).